 [3.20.07] Applicants will be required to submit an Energy Statement with their planning application that outlines how they will generate 30 per cent of the development’s energy requirements.
 The practice guidance note gives further details on how to prepare an Energy Statement.

-[3.20.08] Evidence demonstrates the minimum 30 per cent target is achievable for generating a development’s energy requirements from renewable and low carbon sources.
+[3.20.08] Evidence demonstrates the 30 per cent target is achievable for generating a development’s energy requirements from renewable and low carbon sources.
 The ‘Evidence Report and Case Studies on Renewable Energy Targets in New Developments’ concluded that a target of 30 per cent is easily achievable for most types of development if the heating and hot water requirements for a development are met through renewable and low carbon sources, for example, an air source or ground source heat pump or biomass boiler.
 Where electricity is available as the only energy source, more than one technology is likely be required to meet the energy requirements.
-For larger developments, the requirement could be met through district heating and decentralised energy schemes.
+For larger developments, the requirement could be met through district heating and decentralised energy schemes from renewable and low carbon sources.
 These can be installed where technically viable and in areas with sufficient existing or potential heat density.

 [3.20.09] If the development proposal is a conversion of an existing building then consideration will be given to the character and historic significance of the building.
 In some circumstances the character of a building may outweigh the need to meet 30 per cent of its operation energy requirements through renewable and low carbon energy sources.